 Toppings

 Finally, it’s customary to serve borani banjan with cilantro and yogurt (make sure to use a plain, unsweetened variety.
-I like the Silk and Maison Riviera brands).
+I like to use my Homemade Soy Yogurt).
 They help to cut the richness of the gravy.
 You can either toss the toppings on top (like I did) or mix them together and serve them on the side like a dip.
 (Don’t worry if you don’t have one or both of these, though.
 The casserole tastes good on its own too.)

 Step-by-Step Process